hns/ringo-modulr/README.md

     -r --root DIR     Set DIR as root directory.
 Defaults to the directory containing FILE.
     -h --help         Show this message.

-The JSGI middleware is provided by module `modulr/middleware`.
-It exports a `middleware` function that takes two arguments: the root directory of the JavaScript source code, and a URL prefix.
-Any request whose path matches the URL prefix and ends with `.js` is looked up in the root JavaScript directory.
+The Stick middleware is provided by module `modulr/middleware`.
+It installs a `modulr` method in the Stick application that takes two arguments: the base directory of the JavaScript source code, and an optional URL prefix.
+Any request whose path matches the URL prefix and ends with `.js` is looked up in the base JavaScript directory.
 If the file is found, it is modulrized and served.
 Otherwise, the request is passed on through the JSGI middleware chain.

 The `webapp` directory contains a demo for the ringo-modulr middleware.
-Run it with:
+You need to install Stick in order to run it:

+    $ ringo-admin install hns/stick

+Then start the application with:

     $ ringo-web webapp